NDecision/Banzai/README.md

 <b>GroupNodeBase/IGroupNodeBase</b> - Base for concrete group nodes.

 <b>FirstMatchNodeBase/IFirstMatchNodeBase</b> - Base for concrete first match nodes.

+###Transition Nodes
+In some cases, you need to transition during your node from one type to another.
+To accomplish this, use the TransitionNode or TranstionFuncNode.

 ###ExecutionContext
 The execution context flows through all nodes in the flow.
 The execution context contains options for running the flow as well as the